Wolframite Documentation

 TIP: Cursive - teach it to resolve w/fn as clojure.core/fn.

-NOTE: The wolframite.wolfram (w) ns has vars for all Wolfram symbols at the time of the last release.
+NOTE: The wolframite.wolfram (w) namespace has vars for all Wolfram symbols at the time of the last release of Wolframite.
 Check w/*wolfram-kernel-name* for kernel type/version and run (wolframite.impl.wolfram-syms.write-ns/write-ns!) to generate your own wolfram ns with whatever additional symbols your Wolfram/Mathematice has, and/or with custom “aliases”.

 We primarily use Clay as our notebook tool, but there is also experimental support for Clerk.